 We have selected someplace for our UK Top Attractions Private Tour package.
 Please get in touch with us if you want to arrange any.
 There are two options.
 If you book with world-leading companies, you can also book with them via the below link.
 In this way, you have both options.
 Booking with a local small company or booking with a big, leading brand.

 England is one of the most visited countries in the world.
 It offers almost endless possibilities for things to see and do.
 This small but influential country is part of the beautiful British Isles with fascinating history, exciting cities, and rich cultural traditions.
 Historic sites are everywhere, from prehistoric megaliths and ancient Roman sites to centuries-old castles and town centres dating back to the Middle Ages.
 England is also extremely easy to get around, with its most popular tourist destinations well connected by trains and buses.
 Or you can drive between points of interest on a well-planned system of motorways.
 So whether you choose to tour the country by car or public transport, you’re guaranteed an unforgettable experience.

-Stonehenge, 10 miles north of Salisbury on Salisbury Plain, is Europe’s best-known prehistoric monument (the site is so popular that visitors need to purchase a timed ticket in advance to guarantee entry).
+Stonehenge, 10 miles north of Salisbury on Salisbury Plain, is Europe’s best-known prehistoric monument (the site is so popular that visitors must purchase a timed ticket in advance to guarantee entry).
 Exhibitions at the excellent visitor centre set the stage for a visit, explaining through audio-visual experiences and more than 250 ancient objects how the megaliths were erected and telling about life when they were placed here, between 3000 and 1500 BC.
 After walking around the enormous stones, visit the authentic replicas of Neolithic Houses to see the tools and implements of everyday Neolithic life as volunteers demonstrate skills from 4,500 years ago.
 Although you can’t go inside the circle to wander among the stones during regular opening hours, you can reserve particular early morning or late evening access to the process through English Heritage, which manages the site.
 Location: Shrewton, Wiltshire Official site: http://www.english-heritage.org.uk